Find Affordable College Courses

 Chicago Heights, IL

-With a ranking of #10, Prairie State College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their associate degree.
+Prairie State College came in at #10 in this year’s edition of the Best Value Liberal Arts & Humanities Associate Degree Schools in Illinois ranking.
 Located in the large suburb of Chicago Heights, Prairie State College is a public college with a small student population.

 Best Value Liberal Arts / Sciences & Humanities Colleges in the Great Lakes Region

-Explore all the Best Value Liberal Arts / Sciences & Humanities Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Liberal Arts / Sciences & Humanities Colleges in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded